Mind the Gap: The Divergence Between Human and LLM-Generated Tasks: Methods

 \subsubsection{Stimuli and Procedure}

-The stimulus pool for evaluation comprised two sets of tasks.
+The stimulus pool comprised two task sets.
 To capture the full spectrum of human creativity, we included all 575 valid tasks generated by human participants.
-To create a focused and stringent comparison, we compared this to the output from the matched GPT condition, including the first task generated for each of the 176 unique participant profiles.
+For a focused comparison, we compared this to the output from the matched GPT condition, including the first task generated for each of the 176 unique participant profiles.
 This ensures a representative, non-redundant sample of the model's performance when conditioned on individual data.
-Tasks from the raw GPT agent were reserved for computational analyses (e.g., topic modeling) but excluded from human rating to streamline the evaluation process.
+Tasks from the raw GPT model were reserved for computational analyses (e.g., topic modeling) but excluded from human rating to streamline the evaluation process.
 Each of the 75 evaluators then rated a randomized subset of 50 tasks, yielding approximately five independent ratings per task.
+The evaluation was conducted in a blind manner.